VernierST/GDXLib/README.md

 6. Y-axis gyro (rad/s)
 7. Z-axis gyro (rad/s)

-In the example, the Force channel (1) is enabled and configured to collect data at a period of 1000ms.
+In the example, the Force channel (1) is enabled and configured to collect 10 samples at a period of 1000ms.
 The data are printed to the Serial Monitor.

 ```
 #include "ArduinoBLE.h"